 10 Brands Using 3D Product Visualization Effectively

-3D product visualization is an art... and not just in terms of the graphic design itself!
-Yes, the visuals are stunning in their own right, but what’s equally impressive is the way many eCommerce companies are using this technology to sell their products.
+3D product visualization is an art–and not just in terms of the product design itself!
+Yes, the visuals are stunning in their own right, but what’s equally impressive is the creative ways in which many eCommerce retailers are using this technology to sell their products.

 If you’re thinking of adding a visual product configurator to your arsenal of online marketing tools—or if you’re already using it and want to expand your efforts—here’s some inspiration.
-The following ten brands are Threekit clients that are using 3D Product Visualizers to their full potential.
+The following ten brands are Threekit clients that are using 3D product visualization services to their full potential.

 Crate & Barrel sells stylish, timeless home furnishings across nine countries, and they’ve endeavored to create a seamless experience for both online and brick-and-mortar shoppers.
 To this end, Crate & Barrel uses furniture visualization technology to sell their customizable pieces, such as this sofa, which comes in a variety of colors and fabrics.

 Roam Luggage encourages people to express themselves with luggage that features bold, colorful, striking designs.
 And what better way to do that than by enabling customization with a 3D product visualizer.
-Roam’s tool lets shoppers customize the front shell, back shell, and trim of any suit case sold on the website.
-Customers can also use the technology to pop it open and look inside the virtual suitcase.
+Roam’s tool lets shoppers customize the front shell, back shell, and trim of any suitcase sold on the website.
+Customers can also use the technology to pop the virtual suitcase open and look inside.

 Want to learn more about Boston Tech’s use of 3D product visualization?
 Read our case study.

-J. Press sells custom tailored shirts What makes them stand out in a crowded market is the degree to which their customers can customize those shirts.
-Who knew there was such a mind boggling array of choices when it comes to hat customization?
+J. Press sells custom tailored shirts.
+What makes them stand out in a crowded market is the degree to which their customers can customize those shirts.
+Who knew there was such a mind boggling array of choices when it comes to shirt customization?
 With so many choices, the final product would be impossible for customers to imagine without the help of a 3D product visualizer.